Splinter Cell: Deathwatch

-Splinter Cell: Deathwatch is an adult animated espionage action television series created by Derek Kolstad and directed by Sun Creature Studio co-founder Guillaume Dousse.
-Based on the Tom Clancy's Splinter Cell video game franchise, the series is produced by Ubisoft Film & Television and animated by FOST Studio.
+Splinter Cell: Deathwatch is an adult animated espionage action television series created by Derek Kolstad, based on the Tom Clancy's Splinter Cell video game franchise by Ubisoft.
+The series stars Liev Schreiber as the voice of Sam Fisher alongside Kirby as Zinnia McKenna.
+It is directed by Sun Creature Studio co-founder Guillaume Dousse and produced by Ubisoft Film & Television while animation services are provided by FOST Studio.

 The series premiered on October 14, 2025, on Netflix.
-Liev Schreiber stars as the voice of series protagonist Sam Fisher, replacing Michael Ironside from the games.

-A day after the series premiere, it was renewed for a second season.
+A day after the premiere, the series was renewed for a second season.